Übersicht: Tipps, Tricks und Tutorials im Vektorgarten

 1. Take your object - if there's more than one path, group them.

 2. Apply Effect > 3D > Extrude & Bevel.
 We need the isometric presets.
-Select "isometric top" from the list.
+Select "isometric top" from the list, but change the Y angle to 35,264°.
 Important for Illustrator 2022 and higher: Use Effects > 3D and Materials > 3D (Classic) > Extrude and bevel

 3. For the sake of reducing the cleaning up, you need to set the rendering method.
 Only two methods are appropriate: "Diffuse Shading" and "No shading".
 Select one of them as desired.
 "No shading" solves another issue: colors will be changed when applying a 3D effect because of the lighting.
 To solve this you'll need to suppress lighting.